Icon Starting and Configuring the ElevateDB Server

 Starting the ElevateDB Server

-The main difference between starting the GUI ElevateDB Server as a normal application and starting the GUI ElevateDB Server as a Windows service is that the normal application can be started just like any other application via Run dialog, command-line, or via a Start Menu program link or desktop link, while the service must be either started via the Services dialog or by using the NET START command-line command.
+The main difference between starting the ElevateDB Server as a normal application and starting the ElevateDB Server as a service is that the normal application can be started just like any other application while the service must be started using the operating-system-specific methods for doing so.

 Image

-2. Make sure that the configuration file folder is set to the desired folder:
+2. Make sure that the server is using the desired character set and configuration file folder (C:\Tutorial).

 a.
 In the system tray, right-click on the ElevateDB Server icon to bring up the server menu, and click on the Restore option on the server menu.